Pretrained Model release v1.5#

 Summary#

-Clay v1 is our MAE-based model designed to handle inputs from a variety of satellite sensors, including Sentinel-2, Landsat, Sentinel-1 SAR, LINZ, and NAIP.
+Clay v1.5 is our MAE-based model designed to handle inputs from a variety of satellite sensors, including Sentinel-2, Landsat, Sentinel-1 SAR, LINZ, NAIP and MODIS.
 It supports inputs of any size and any number of bands.

 Acknowledgments and Inspirations:#

-Clay v1 is based on the foundational work of several pioneering models and research papers.
+Clay v1.5 is based on the foundational work of several pioneering models and research papers.
 We owe a significant debt of gratitude to the following projects, which provided architectural inspiration and implementation guidance:

 Dynamic Embedding Block: This component generates patches for the chips from the number of bands and their wavelengths, which are then fed into the masked autoencoder (MAE).